urbit/docs/tutorials/guide-to-breaches.md

 - Check the `Breach Continuity` box.
 Click `Reset Networking Keys`, and then click `Send Transaction` and wait for the progress bar to appear.
 - Download your new keyfile following these instructions: [Generate your keyfile](@/using/operations/using-bridge.md#generate-your-keyfile).
-- Delete or archive your old [pier](@/glossary/pier.md).
+- Delete or archive your old [pier](@/docs/glossary/pier.md).
 - Proceed to [boot your ship](@/using/install.md#boot-your-planet) with the new keyfile.
 - Delete your keyfile after successfully booting.
 - Rejoin your favorite chat channels and subscriptions.

-If you are switching to a new Ethereum ownerhsip address, you will necessarily be performing a personal breach as well - there is no way to change the ownership address without also breaching.
+If you are switching to a new Ethereum ownerhsip address, you will have the choice as to whether or not you want to breach.
+This is to cover the case when you are transferring to another address you own.
 The process here is slightly different.

 - Go to [bridge.urbit.org](https://bridge.urbit.org) and log into your identity.
 - Click on `ID: Identity and security settings` at the bottom, then click